Nickick-ICRS/sumobot-2019/README.md

 ### sumobot_motion_master
 ##### (C++)

 This package contains code to decide the motion of the robot, by converting Joy data to MotorPowers data.
-This package does not use any external libraries.
+This package uses the following external libraries:

+ - jsoncpp - The amalgamated version of jsoncpp is included in this package, so no installation is necessary.
+To use this yourself see [the github repo](https://github.com/open-source-parsers/jsoncpp).

 The layout of this package is as follows:
  - sumobot_motion_master_node -> contains `main()`.
 Initialises the ros loop and updates the other classes.